tidyverse/dplyr/README.md

 `vignette("two-table")`.

-If you are new to dplyr, the best place to start is the [data transformation chapter](https://r4ds.had.co.nz/transform.html) in R for data science.
+If you are new to dplyr, the best place to start is the [data transformation chapter](https://r4ds.hadley.nz/data-transform) in R for Data Science.

 ## Backends